colebrazeal/Todo-list/README.md

 # Project Functionality

-A simplet todo-list creator, allows you to add your name along with todo lists, either business or personal# Todo-list
+A simple todo-list creator, allows you to add your name along with todo lists, either business or personal# Todo-list